MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 ## Instructions

 Dockerfile instructions provide the Docker Engine the instructions it needs to create a container image.
 These instructions are performed one-by-one and in order.
 The following examples are the most commonly used instructions in Dockerfiles.
-For a complete list of Dockerfile instructions, see [Dockerfile Reference on Docker.com](https://docs.docker.com/engine/reference/builder/).
+For a complete list of Dockerfile instructions, see the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

 ### FROM